BermanLaboratory/Feature_Extraction_By_Finetuning_KimiaNet/README.md

 ------------

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md          <- The top-level README for developers using this project.
     ├── data
-    │   ├── external       <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
+    │   ├── final dataset  <- Tiles Selected as final dataset after Nuclei Ratio calculation and Removal of Artifact Tiles │   ├── interim        <- Intermediate data that has been transformed.
+Empty Tiles Removed and Stain Normalization Done │   ├── Tiled_Dataset  <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details